arbor-sim/arbor/doc/concepts/interconnectivity.rst

 Connections in Arbor are defined in two steps:

-1. Create **source** and **target** on two separate cells as part of their :ref:`cell descriptions <model_cell_description>`.
+1. Create **source** and **target** on two separate cells as part of their :ref:`cell descriptions <model_cell_description>` in the :ref:`recipe <modelrecipe>`.
 Sources typically generate spiking events.
 Targets are typically synapses with associated biophysical model descriptions.
-2. Declare the connection in the :ref:`recipe <modelrecipe>`: with a source aget identified using :gen:`cell_member`, a connection delay and a connection weight.
+2. Declare the connection in the :ref:`recipe <modelrecipe>`: with the source and target identified using :gen:`cell_member`, a connection delay and a connection weight.
 The connection should be declared on the target cell.

-.. _modelgapjunctions:
+.. _model_gapjunctions:

 Gap junctions
 -------------